-A wonderful family safari experience which will take you in to the heart of three distinctive regions of Kenya.
+A wonderful family safari experience which will take you into the heart of three distinct regions of Kenya.

 Firstly to El Karama lodge in Laikipia in northern Kenya which offers an abundance of safari activities to keep the entire family more than occupied.
 Day and night safari game drives to go in search of the famous African wildlife, guided bush walks, fly camping in the African wilderness, camel trekking and of course the brilliant El Karama Kids Bush School which provides endless fun and educational activities such as wildlife tracking, paw print cast making and cooking in the interactive kitchen.